SRJPE/JPE-datasets/scripts/rst/battle-creek/battle_creek_rst_environmental_qc.md

 ### Variable: `depth_adjust`

-The depth of the bottom of the cone
+The depth of the bottom of the cone (measured in Inches) Depth in relation to the cone (not to the surface of the water) - not sure how it is used.

 **Plotting distribution of depth adjustment**